danielmorenotx/dictionary_application/Readme.md

 In this section, we will explain the file format used to store the dictionary data, including words, definitions, parts of speech, and example usages.

-The dictionary data will be stored in a plain text file (.txt) and file named `dictionary.txt` with the following format:
+The dictionary data will be stored in a plain text file (.txt) and file named `dictionary.txt` inside the `lib` folder.

+It will havethe following format:

 ```
 word | definition | part of speech | example usage